Table of Contents

 10. Custom Smile Design Software

-Advanced software now helps orthodontists deliver the perfect smile customized to their patient’s facial structure.
+Advanced software now helps orthodontists deliver the perfect smile customized to each patient’s unique features.

 The smile design software uses 3D images and dental impressions to show patients what their smile would look like based on their chosen treatment.
 It also helps orthodontists customize the treatment plan for each patient based on their individual needs and specifics.